XiaozhanYang/read_the_docs_example/docs/source/index.rst

    usage
    api

 Lumache has its documentation hosted on Read the Docs.
+You can check it here: https://cody-read-the-docs-example.readthedocs.io/en/latest/